Deep-Jay/Deep-learning_Project/README.md

 * Reduce model size with the help of Tensorflow Lite for mobile app.

-Deployment in GCP(Google Cloud Platform):
+Deployment in Heroku:

 * Optimised model is deployed in cloud server and waiting for images to predict results.

 Mobile App:

-* Developed in React Native.
+* Developed in Fluter.
-* Takes photo and sends to GCP(Google Cloud Platform) where the model predicts and results are sent and show in the app.
+* Model is in-built in the app using Tensorflow Lite.